-The North Shore is world famous for its outdoor recreation activities, some of which can be peaceful, and some of which involve varying degrees of adrenaline.
+The North Shore is world famous for its outdoor recreation activities including the following:

 - Mountain biking – there is no better place in the world to go mountain biking than on the North Shore.
 Check out Mountain Biking BC for details on trails.

-- Kayaking and Paddle Boarding – if you don’t have your own gear, check out North Shore Kayaks.
-With a launch site at 3168 Dollarton Highway, Deep Cove is just a short paddle away.
-Single kayaks start at $45 for up to 2 hours, and double kayaks start at $60.
-Paddleboard rentals start at $25.
-There is no better place to kayak and paddleboard in calm waters than North Vancouver’s Deep Cove.
-You and your family will love it.
+- Kayaking and Paddle Boarding – if you don’t have your own gear, check out Deep Cove Kayak.
+There is no better place to kayak and paddleboard in calm waters than North Vancouver’s Deep Cove (assuming good weather).
+You and your family will love it!

 - Cypress Mountain cycling – head up the hill if they are open for skiing, or enjoy the spring weather by cycling down the mountain on the road.
 If it’s not too cold and the roads are dry, drive up with the bikes and then get Mom or Dad to drive back down and follow the kids on their bicycles.
-It won’t involve a lot of exercise, but it’ll be a blast.
 Just cycle carefully and watch out for cars on the road.
-Skiing up at Cypress in the spring can also be fantastic!

 Go for a Family Cycle Ride

 Go for a bike ride, including at any of the following great places:

 - North Shore Spirit Trail – some parts of the trail are complete, some are still being worked on, and others are planned for the future.
 One good place for a short ride is to start at the water just past the North Shore Auto Mall.